Draw and style connectors in diagrams.net

 There are several different ways you can draw connectors in diagrams.net.

 Draw a floating connector: Hover over an existing shape, click and drag a connector from one of the four directional arrows and hover over the target shape.
 Drop the connector end when the shape outline is blue.
+You’ll see the end of the connector turn blue with a circle to indicate it’s a floating connection.

 Fixed connection points are usually spaced evenly around the outside of a shape.
 You can override this and change a shape’s style to have custom connection points.